LewisGaul/LewisGaul.github.io/_posts/rough/2022-05-20-cgroups-questions.md

 A consequence of this is that the container can see (and modify if it has write permissions) the limit that's been imposed!
 This feels like a mild situation of 'container break-out', where the container isolation is broken.

-**Why doesn't Docker use another layer of indirection in the cgroup hiearchy such that the limit is applied in the parent cgroup to the container?**
+**Why doesn't Docker use another layer of indirection in the cgroup hierarchy such that the limit is applied in the parent cgroup to the container?**

 That is, wouldn't it be better for there to be a cgroup `/sys/fs/cgroup/<subsystem>/docker/<ctr>/container/` that maps to `/sys/fs/cgroup/<subsystem>/` inside the container, with any resource limits set on the `/sys/fs/cgroup/<subsystem>/docker/<ctr>/` cgroup?